nordcloud/terraform-provider-imagefactory/docs/resources/template.md

 Optional:

 - `additional_data_disks` (Block List, Max: 10) (see [below for nested schema](#nestedblock--config--azure--additional_data_disks))
+- `additional_signatures` (Block List) Additional UEFI keys that are used to validate the boot loader.
+This feature allows you to bind UEFI keys for driver/kernel modules that are signed by using a private key that's owned by third-party vendors. (see [below for nested schema](#nestedblock--config--azure--additional_signatures))
 - `eol_date_option` (Boolean) Default value is set to true
 - `exclude_from_latest` (Boolean)
 - `replica_regions` (List of String)